NDevTK/AntiXSLeaks/README.md

 # AntiXSLeaks
-A extension to prevent XS-Leaks.
+A extension to prevent XS-Leaks,
 Sets secure default headers.

 - Dont allow cross origin to access the window reference,